puppeteer/puppeteer/docs/api/puppeteer.launchoptions.md

 # LaunchOptions interface

-Generic launch options that can be passed when launching any browser.

-#### Signature:
+### Signature:

 ```typescript
 export interface LaunchOptions
 ```

+Generic launch options that can be passed when launching any browser.

 ## Properties